boldbi/boldbi-kubernetes/helm/docs/common-configuration.md

   biTag: 5.2.48
   reportsTag: 4.2.52
 ````
-Repository details are available in image section to refer the image tags.
-No need to change the repository details for idRepo, biRepo and reportsRepo.
+Repository details are available in the image section to refer to the image tags.
+No need to change the repository details for idRepo, biRepo, and reportsRepo.

 ## Version

-By default latest version of Bold BI, Bold Reports and IDP in the version section.
+By default, the latest version of Bold BI, Bold Reports, and IDP is in the version section.
 You can change a version based on requirements.
 ```console
 versions:
   idp: "3.1.21"